Sam Jacks

 At the time of his death in 1975, Jacks had reportedly been working on another game for girls during his spare time, which he called "Net Ball."
 It is possible that the game was related to or actually was the organized sport of netball, which had been introduced to Canada during the early 1960s.

 Biography

-Early life

-Samuel Perry Jacks was born April 23, 1915 in Glasgow, Scotland, less than a year after the outbreak of World War I in July 1914.
+Samuel Perry Jacks was born April 23, 1915, in Glasgow, Scotland in the United Kingdom, less than a year after the outbreak of World War I in July 1914.
 The war would end in November 1918.
 In 1920, when Jacks was roughly five years old, he and his family moved from Scotland, immigrated to Canada, and settled in Toronto.

-Professional career

-Toronto West End YMCA

-The early 1930s in Canada were marked by the Great Depression.

 In 1935, Jacks was 20 when he began his professional career in recreation becoming the Assistant Physical Director at the Toronto West End YMCA (Young Men's Christian Association).